AthanasiosChristopoulos/KAFKA_PSO/ReadMe.md

 ## What to look at for training process:

  - convergence (the ideal result is located, but the swarm doesnt converge on it)
- - the ideal result will not be located
+ - Is a good result located ?
+Can it be found ?
+ - Trade-off between exploration and convergence
  - The swarm converged on bad solution / local maximum
- - Trade-off between exploration and convergence
+ - Is low inertia / velocity holding the swarm back from exploring more solutions faster ?
+    - is the velocity being clamped / holded back by a limiter ?

 ## Velocity: